SimonEnsemble/PoreMatMod.jl/docs/src/manual/replace.md

 2-!-*p*-phenylene as`s_moty`, and replacement moiety 2-acetylamido-*p*-phenylene as
 `r_moty`) and a substructure search `search` performed, replacements can be made.

-`MOFun.jl` has several replacement modes, one of which must be specified.
+`PoreMatMod.jl` has several replacement modes, one of which must be specified.

 ### Random orientation at each location